OlivierMounicq/Powershell/CopyNFiles.md

 We want to split the file set into different small file sets with a given quantity and copy each small set into a specific destination directory.
 And we want to create the destination directory.

 For instance, we have 102 files in the _Original_ folder and we want copy the first 5 files into the destination directory _C:\Temp\Destination\1_.
 And then copy the next 5 files into the _C:\Temp\Destination\2_.
+And we create the destination directory on the fly.

 ```ps1